 The dose of AstraZeneca COVID-19 vaccine is 0.5ml.
 The vaccine should be administered intramuscularly.
-For
+For homologous groups receiving this vaccine, the schedule will be two doses, a minimum of 28 days apart, in heterologous groups only a single dose is given.
+The AstraZeneca vaccine is supplied in packs of 10 vials.
+Each vial contains 8 or 10 doses of vaccine, and is a colourless to slightly yellow, clear to slightly opaque liquid.
 Each dose is prepared by withdrawing 0.5 mL from a vial in a sterile 1 mL or equivalent syringe.